robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 Distributions: uniform, beta with high tails, exponential and show for n = 1, 10, 100, 1000
 </todo>

-# Returns are not Gaussian
+# Returns don't meet assumptions

 More precisely, returns do not meet the assumptions of a Gaussian distribution.